P. L. Light Systems: Maximize Yields with Smart Lighting Strategies. Using Metrics For a More Efficient Grow

 Your Environment

-First off, having good production planning and process management will allow you to manage your environment easilyregardless of whether you’re growing in a fully controlled (indoor) or greenhouse environment.
+First off, good production planning and process management will allow you to manage your environment easilyregardless of whether you’re growing in a fully controlled (indoor) or greenhouse environment.

-Deciding what lighting is best your application is an important part of getting the best return on your investment
+Deciding what lighting is best for your application is an important part of getting the best return on your investment

 What Lighting Should I Use?

-There are several kinds of horticultural lighting used by growers (HID and/or LED luminaires), however determining what will get you the greatest return will depend on your application and overall goals.
+There are several kinds of horticultural lighting used by growers (HID and/or LED luminaires).
+However determining what will get you the greatest return will depend on your application and overall goals.

 Maximize your efficiency with the right luminaire.
-Using Asymmetrical reflectors will help increase your light distribution on to the plants and avoid light being distributed where it’s not needed like onto walkways and walls.
+Using Asymmetrical reflectors will help increase your light distribution onto the plants and avoid light being distributed where it’s not needed like onto walkways and walls.

 Crop Type